 Now that you’ve learned about launching and turning peels, we should discuss the two types of pizza peels based on the material used.

-What are Wood Pizza Peels?
+What are Wooden Pizza Peels?

 What are Metal Pizza Peels?

-Wood and metal, both peels have their merits and demerits.
+Wood and metal, both peels, have their merits and demerits.
 We’ve provided a brief comparison of both types in the following:

-Durability
+1. Durability

-When it comes to longevity, metal pizza peels are considered more durable than wood pizza peels.
+Regarding longevity, metal pizza peels are considered more durable than wood pizza peels.
 Wood pizza peels, on the other hand, have no elasticity and are prone to breakage.

-Appearance
+2. Appearance

 When it comes to design and looks, wood peels stand out from metal ones.
 It’s because they provide a more natural look, have aesthetic appeal, and are soothing to feel.